 - Total Hardscape (Streets & sidewalks, large business complexes & housing developments, etc.)

 - Total Softscape (Includes greens, water features, gardens, etc.)

 Part 3: Project Team (companies only, not individuals)

 Part 4: Written Description

 Please prepare answers to the following questions within the given word counts.
-Note: Submitted projects will be eligible to be featured in the CTBUH Best Tall Buildings book to be published in conjunction with the Awards.
+Note: Projects submitted to the CTBUH Awards program will also be included in the CTBUH’s Annual Skyscrapers publication.
 Please keep in mind that the text description you enter here will also be referred to in the creation of the book.
 View sample pages from last year’s book.

-- Give a succinct overview of the project, including a summary of the most important features.
+- Give a succinct overview of the project, including a summary of the most important features which could be used as a short entry to explain the project holistically in a publication.
 (200 word maximum)